-In the current hot property market we all want to buy our investment at the lowest price possible.
+In the current property market, we all want to buy our home or investment property at the lowest price possible.

 And you now know that the asking price quoted by the selling agent will usually be more than the owner is willing to take for their home.

 It's just part of the real estate game - vendors know the asking price will come down as part of the negotiation process.

 So how much should you offer when negotiating for your next investment property?

 If you ask the selling agent what price you should offer, you're asking the wrong person.